eric-spoerner/just_baseball_things/README.md

 * Whom should MLB be using for marketing campaigns?
 * Can we identify specific stars to market in specific markets?

+## The major data issue: COVID

+The above project intent may be extremely difficult to achieve given the state of data with regard to current players.
+Specifically, attendance statistics regarding the most recent two baseball seasons, 2020 and 2021, are tainted due to the effects of the coronavirus pandemic on sporting event attendance.

+While 2020 saw a 60-game season with no attendees whatsoever save for [cardboard cutouts](https://ftw.usatoday.com/2020/07/mlb-cardboard-cutouts-fans-dogs-celebrities-hit), 2021 was subject to a patchwork of changes to attendance due to local regulations in the jurisdictions in which the team played.
+For example:
+* The state of Texas allowed full attendance from the beginning of the season
+* The state of California allowed quarter-capacity attendance to begin the season, ramping up to full attendance mid-season.
+* The Toronto Blue Jays were prohibited from hosting US teams at all, and played their entire season in a minor league stadium in Buffalo, New York.

+Analysis of the implications on the data is ongoing, but may compromise the ability to predict current marketable players.
+A more useful exercise given the data at hand may involve predicting attendance numbers for 2020 and 2021 as they would have existed during a baseball season unaffected by the pandemic.

 ## Data Set
 The primary data set that has been used so far for exploratory analysis and probably model construction is [Lahman's Baseball Database](https://www.seanlahman.com/baseball-archive/statistics/), which contains robust data regarding teams and players for all professional baseball leagues (except the Negro Leagues) from 1871 through 2021.
 This data set can be used to extract most of the meaningful metrics required for this analysis, including individual and team performance metrics, salaries, win/loss records, and daily/annual game attendance.
 Full data schema is available [here](https://www.seanlahman.com/files/database/readme2021.txt).